-The station has always been viewed with suspicion by ruling parties across the Arab world: on one occasion in the early days (on 27 January 1999), the Algerian government reportedly pulled the plug on the capital’s electricity supply to prevent the population from hearing a live debate that alleged Algerian military collusion in a series of massacres.
+Al Jazeera has always been viewed with suspicion or contempt by ruling parties across the Arab world.
+On one occasion, in 1999, the Algerian government reportedly pulled the plug on its capital city’s electricity supply to prevent the population from hearing a live debate that alleged Algerian military collusion in a series of massacres.
 Critics also accused Al Jazeera of spurring on the unrest in Tunisia and Egypt that led to the Arab Spring.